 - Choose the training data: This is the data the machine learning model uses to inform its decision-making process.
 This data can be labeled (has special information assigned to it) or unlabeled (raw data without classifications).

 - Select an algorithm: Choose the type of algorithm you want to run on your training data set.
 The algorithm you select will depend on your data.
-You can read more about the types of machine learning algorithms here.

 - Create the machine learning model: Here, you’ll run different data points through the algorithm to train it to become accurate.
-Accurate algorithms are otherwise known as a a machine learning model.
+Accurate algorithms are otherwise known as a machine learning model.